diego351/handheld-config/README.md

 ## Usage

 Add to autostart script `python bootup.py`.
 It will automatically change the all game settings on every boot based on whether discrete gpu is detected.
+You can force detected gpu with `python bootup.py --force-gpu={dgpu/igpu}` if you need it.
 You can restart your pc on every docking/undocking.
 But you don't have to.
 This can be done without restart, however, there's a caveat.

 **During Windows booting Oculink egpu needs to be plugged in.**